-The benefits of sit.
+The benefits of teaching "sit"

 Sitting also helps by getting your dog's attention focused on you.
 You always want to make sure your pup is focused on you when training, and sit helps you achieve that.
 There are two popular methods for teaching your dog to sit that we've broken down for you here.
 Which one will work depends on your pup's love of treats and ability to pay attention.